 Repay Evil with Kindness

-The biggest way to get back at a crazy supervisor is to be nice to them.
+The biggest way to get back at a bad boss is to be nice to them.
 I know it may be hard, but being nice to someone who has an issue with you is for you and not them.
 It is a way to point out your professionalism and show them that their little attitude is not phasing you, and you are going to choose to be happy despite whatever is wrong with them.
 The only person that can affect your mood is you.
 If you allow your crazy boss to jack up your day, then they have won.
 You always want to keep your character in check.
 You never know who is watching and perhaps being kind to a crazy boss will put you in line for a promotion.

 If you like this post on 6 Lessons You Can Learn Dealing With a Bad Boss you may also like my post on how to deal with crazy co-workers.